yuo-app/lin/README.md

 npx simple-git-hooks
 ```

-You can also run `lin check -S -f` or `lin check -S -r` to automatically fix issues.
+You can also run `lin check -S -f` or `lin check -S -r` to automatically fix issues, or even `lin translate -S` to translate them too.

 ### undo